 DelDOT's Record Plan requirements are outlined in Chapter 3.
 DelDOT must review and approve the Record Plan and issue the letter of "No Objection to Recordation" prior to granting entrance approval.
-Submission of a Record Plan and issuance of a letter of "No Objection to Recordation" is required independent of the local land use agency's requirements.
+Submission of a Record Plan and issuance of a letter of "No Objection to Recordation" is required independent of the local land use agency's requirements, except in such individual cases where DelDOT determines that the proposal does not create any transportation impacts and does not trigger entrance/access improvements that would require further review by the Department.
 DelDOT's letter of "No Objection to Recordation" shall be valid for a period of 5 years, and DelDOT's Entrance/Construction Plan approval shall be valid for a period of 3 years.
-Once the approval expires, plans will need to be resubmitted for review.
+Once the approval expires, plans will need to be resubmitted for review with the proper fee.
 No extensions of the approval will be granted.

-The requirements for the entrance plan are outlined in Chapter 4.
+The requirements for the subdivision street and entrance plan are outlined in Chapter 4.
 DelDOT (e.g. Traffic, Maintenance Section, Bicycle and Pedestrian Group, and Development Coordination at minimum) will review and comment on the preliminary entrance plan prior to issuance of a letter of "No Objection to Recordation" to the local land use agency.